Why and how to visit the Colosseum top tier (attic) and underground area in 2026

 It is an incredible vantage point!

-The underground area of the Colosseum is cooler than the arena as it is in the shade however, it is not claustrophobic.
+The underground area of the Colosseum is cooler than the arena as it is in the shade however, it is not claustrophobic as it is not really underground: it is under the stage BUT they removed the stage in that part for light, visit and safety reasons so you are in the open air most of the time.

 You do not find yourself in small tunnels and there is a lot of air and natural light coming in, meaning this area is suitable also for people who don’t love enclosed spaces and kids.

-After the underground area, your guide/leader leads you to the main arena area.
+After the underground area, you normally emerge on the main arena area.

 The arena floor was the stage and where gladiators and animals would have fought and it is a great vantage point to see how the Colosseum amphitheater was conceived.